tcbutler320/tcbutler320/readme.md

 ## 👋 Hi, I'm Tyler

-I'm a penetration Tester, cyber risk consultant,freelance security researcher, and passionate open-source developer.
-At Deloitte, I serve as a penetration tester in the adversarial simulation market offering.
-In my own time, I conduct freelance vulnerability research, engage in bug bounty programs, and compete in CTF competitions.
-Read more on my personal website [tbutler.org](https://tbutler.org).
+I'm an independant Security Researcher with industry experience in penetration testing, cyber risk consulting, and software engineering.
+On GitHub, I share my vulnerability research and proof of concept exploits, as well as novel web application projects and learning snippets.

 ### Disclosed Security Vulnerabilities
 | Date | CVE | Title | Method | Bounty |